ECCC-MSC/open-data/canada.ca_upcoming/msc-data/nwp_cansips/readme_cansips_en.md

 CanSIPS is a multi-model ensemble (MME) system using two climate models developed by the Canadian Centre for Climate Modelling and Analysis (CCCma).
 It is a fully coupled atmosphere-ocean-ice-land prediction system relying on the operational data assimilation infrastructure for the initial state of the atmosphere, sea surface temperature and sea ice.

-For more information on the system please see:
+For more information on the system please see :

 http://collaboration.cmc.ec.gc.ca/cmc/cmoi/product_guide/docs/lib/op_systems/doc_opchanges/technote_cansips_20111124_e.pdf

 __Models__ :